Skip to main content

 4. Add any other instructions you want to add to Kombai.

-5. Press Enter or click the
+5. Press Enter or click the button to run the command.

 Kombai will now run the workflow defined in the associated Markdown.